EPCCed/eidf-docs/docs/services/securevirtualdesktop/docs.md

 The user can now set the password for their new account on the account details page.

 ### Setting up the correct groups and permissions for user accounts

+Portal management of VMs and user accounts can only be done by project members with **Cloud Admin** permissions.
+This includes the principal investigator (PI) of the project and all project managers (PM).
+The PI and PMs can grant a project member the **Cloud Admin** role through the SAFE.
+There is more information in the virtual machine documentation under the section [Required Member Permissions](../virtualmachines/docs.md#required-member-permissions).

 User accounts should be placed in the correct groups on the VM to ensure they have the correct file permissions and data access.
 When a user account is created in the portal it will be added to the default group `<project-name>`.
 If the user account requires Data Manager access they must be added to the `<project-name>-datamanager` group.
 The VM Admin must be added to this group also.